xikc/xikc/README.md

 - 👋 Hi, I’m @xikc a.k.a Akshay, I am from Delhi, Bharat(India).
 - 👀 I’m interested in exploring and learning tech especially engineering products and software systems.
+- 🌱 I’m trying to chart my own enterpreneur jorney and working on a SAAS product in Petcare domain.
-- 🌱 I’m currently learning various programming laguages like Java, JS, Python, R and Cloud Services.
+- 🌱 I’m currently learning various programming laguages like Java, JS, Python, Cloud Services.
 - 💞️ I’m looking to collaborate to any project if they maintain PBIs on github.
-- 👨🏽‍💻 I have almost 8+ years of software engineering experience and collaborated with firms (Multi-national/startups) like Mindtree, AIG, Intralinks, RDAlabs, AAC in domains like Insurance, addiction & rehabilitation.
+- 👨🏽‍💻 I have almost 10+ years of software engineering experience and collaborated with firms (Multi-national/startups) like Mindtree, AIG, Intralinks, RDAlabs, AAC in domains like Insurance, addiction & rehabilitation.

 - 📫 How to reach me ...okay! lets do it...goto your email --> hit compose --> To: engineer.akshay.yadav@gmail.com